NFL Week 1 preseason scores, schedule, updates: Sam Darnold shines in first half of debut

 Week 1 of the 2018 NFL preseason started in earnest on Thursday night with 12 games.
 We saw the Browns' two quarterbacks impress, Saquon Barkley take his first career carry for 39 yards, and unfortunately, we saw a few important players (like Washington's Derrius Guice) suffer long-term injuries.

-The Friday night slate is a bit less crowded with just two games, but that doesn't mean we can't follow along with all the notable developments.
+The Friday night slate was a bit less crowded with just two games, with Sam Darnold making his NFL debut against the Falcons in the early game.
+The Jets did all of the scoring against Atlanta, with Darnold and Teddy Bridgewater each leading first-half touchdown drives and Taylor Bertolet knocking in a 45-yard field goal.
+Atlanta didn't throw an incomplete pass until the third quarter but still could not manage to get on the scoreboard -- even missing a field goal attempt as time expired in the fourth quarter.

+In the late game, Jon Gruden's Raiders got a win in his first game back in the league in a decade.
+The starters barely saw the field against the Lions and there were a ton of penalties, turnovers, and inefficient play on both sides of the field, but Gruden's squad ground out the clock in the second half, leaning on rookie running back Chris Warren to do a lot of the dirty work.

 For all the scores, highlights and takeaways from the first week of the preseason, make sure to keep reading.

 Scores and schedule